Bobcho101/Movie-magic/README.md

-This is my first node.js project using express and express handlebars.
+This is my first node.js project using express and express handlebars and MongoDB(Mongoose).
 Functionality:
 1.Create a movie   |
 2.See all movies   |